 This charging dock costs £19.95.
 I think it would be better priced at around £15.
 However, if you choose your next smartphone carefully, it should work with that dock.
 Because of that, the charging dock has good value for money overall.
 It can be bought from MobileFun.co.uk and MobileFun.com under Galaxy Note 2 accessories.

-Posted on Tuesday 19th February 2013 - Post the first comment!
+Posted on Tuesday 19th February 2013 - Leave a comment

 The idea of using a stylus with a smartphone seems a little bit old fashioned today.
 Steve Jobs never liked them, and they were originally meant to make it easier to use old resistive touchscreens.
 As smartphones evolved to catch up with Apple’s iPhone, the stylus mostly died out.
 However, Samsung started their Galaxy Note series, with the S-Pen advertised as the main selling point.
 The Galaxy Note II is currently one of the most popular smartphones among the Android crowd, and it easily matches Google’s Nexus 4 with popularity.
 Clearly, the stylus hasn’t completely died out, and there are still several uses for one.